Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Introduction

 Cyber insurance is a tool for mitigating cyber security risks.
 According to the OECD \citep{oecd2017}, the cyber insurance market doubled in size between 2015 and 2020, fueled by firms’ increasing awareness of cyber threats.
 However, Fitch Ratings \citep{fitch2021} highlights that high premiums and restrictive coverage policies hinder adoption, especially among smaller firms.
 Globally, cyber security spending is projected to surpass \$170 billion by 2026 \citep{gartner2021}.

-Despite the growing demand for cyber insurance, firms may strategically underinvest in cyber security measures due to the unobservable nature of such investments. \cite{ahnert2022} argue that firms may prioritize visible innovations over less transparent risk mitigation strategies, as clients are often unable to directly evaluate cyber security expenditures.
+Despite the growing demand for cyber insurance, the unobservable nature of cyber security investment creates a moral hazard problem.
+Specifically, once a firm purchases cyber insurance, it may strategically reduce its investment in cyber security measures, since the insurer cannot directly monitor or verify the level of protection the firm maintains. \cite{ahnert2022} argue that firms may therefore prioritize visible innovations over less transparent risk mitigation strategies, as clients are often unable to directly evaluate cyber security expenditures.
 This dynamic creates a paradox in which firms recognize the increasing risks of digital adoption but fail to allocate sufficient resources to mitigate them effectively.

+While the existing literature has documented the risks, costs, and strategic behavior surrounding cyber security investments, relatively little attention has been paid to the underlying firm-level drivers of adoption and efficiency.
+To date, the literature has not applied high-dimensional methods of analysis to the study of digital adoption and cyber security, nor has it examined the role of workforce composition or the interaction between technology use and cyber security practices.
+Furthermore, no prior work has examined the impact of cyber security measures within a stochastic frontier framework.
+This paper addresses these gaps by combining detailed firm-level survey data with a novel empirical approach designed to capture the complexity of digital adoption and cyber risk across Canadian businesses.

 The paper is organized as follows.
 Section \ref{sec: Data} describes the datasets used in the study, the SDTIU and the CSCSC, as well as the construction of the associated scores and variables.
-Section \ref{sub: DebiasedLasso} outlines the paper’s main contribution and methodological framework: the survey-weighted debiased logit Lasso method.
-Section \ref{sec:EmpiricalResults} presents the empirical results, discussing the key determinants of technological efficiency and cyber security vulnerabilities.
+Section \ref{sub: DebiasedLasso} outlines the paper's methodological contribution.
+Section \ref{sec:EmpiricalResults} presents the empirical results, discussing the key predictors of technological efficiency and cyber security vulnerabilities.
 We conclude in Section \ref{sec:conclusion} with a discussion of the implications of our findings for Canadian businesses and policymakers.
 The appendix is divided into two parts: Appendix \ref{sec: tech app} provides additional technical details on the survey-weighted debiased logit Lasso model, and Appendix \ref{sec:AppendixQuestions} outlines the questions that comprise the BDUS and the Cyber Security Incidence indicator.